gsvolt/cle_parcel_lookup/README.md

 ## Other Directives

-This project uses `pylint` as its linter - with its default settings.
+This project uses `pylint` (with its default settings) as well as `flake8` as its linter (to conform with github's python action).
 Here's how you can lint the project:

 Make directive: